 Cheapest Flight Routes US to Munich Oktoberfest

-For 2022, we’ve been seeing the cheapest airfares to Munich on TAP, a Portuguese airline, with short layovers in Lisbon.
+For 2024, we’ve been seeing the cheapest airfares to Munich on TAP, a Portuguese airline, with short layovers in Lisbon.
 Flights from O’Hare (Chicago), Dulles (DC), MIA (Miami), and Newark (New York City) are a few airports where you can find flights on TAP to Munich for around $400 per person, each way.

-If you really want to save some cash, have some extra time, and are willing to go through some extra hassle, then you can often find similarly cheap flights from the US to Dublin, London, Paris, Amsterdam, and other cities within Germany.
 Fly to one of those cities and then use one of the methods discussed above to get to Munich.
 Doing this will add time to your trip but you stand to save hundreds of dollars and will get an opportunity to explore another city before or after your Oktoberfest trip.

-Dublin can often be among the cheapest point of entry from the US.
+Dublin can often be among the cheapest points of entry from the US.
 So consider having a few pints of Guinness as a prelude to the big beer event in Munich.
 Or consider a flight to Frankfurt or Berlin, which have relatively close (4-5 hours) and easy connections to Munich, within Germany.

 We’ve found some of the best airfare prices to Munich during Oktoberfest on Skyscanner.com.
 Get creative with your searches and score an Oktoberfest flight deal!